alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 review_in: 6 months
 ---

-> If you're using Docker, you may wish to consider [this guide](/manual/replicating-whitehall-data-with-docker.html) if importing Whitehall data.
+> If you're using Docker, see the [README on govuk-docker on how to replicate data locally](https://github.com/alphagov/govuk-docker#how-to-replicate-data-locally).

 Dumps are generated from production data in the early hours each day, and can then be downloaded.
 You'll use the